tecnomod-um/RBioGateway/README.md

 | type_data             | Biological type domain               |

 - **Functions to retrieve relationships between domains**.
 These functions provide the user information about one biological domain using another domain as input.
 That is, you can explore the relationship between different biological entities.
-Example: What proteins does the Brca1 gene encode in mice?
+Example: What proteins does the Brca1 gene encode in mouse?
 In which cellular components is it found?
 ```r
 gene2prot("Brca1", "Mus musculus")
 ```